jesscmoore/jesscmoore.github.io/_posts/2024-03-10-commitlint-hook.md

 3. Add commitlint hook to `.pre-commit-config.yaml` - see procedure for details.
 4. `pre-commit install` - Install pre-commit hooks in .git folder.
 5. `pre-commit autoupdate` - Check for and install any updates to pre-commit hooks.
+6. Example commits using commitlint - see procedure for details.

 ## Procedure